-- Leading researchers present the latest results for diamond growth, doping, device fabrication, theoretical modelling and power electronic device performance
+Includes contributions from today's most respected researchers who present the latest results for diamond growth, doping, device fabrication, theoretical modeling and device performance

-- Examines why diamond semiconductors could lead to superior power electronics and compares them to other wide bandgap semiconductors
+Examines why diamond semiconductors could lead to superior power electronics

 Materials scientists, electric engineers, and physicists studying wide bandgap semiconductors for power electronic applications

 1. Diamond crystal growth from the vapour phase for epitaxial diamond and wafer preparation 2.
 Doping and semiconductor characterizations 3.
 Fundamental material’s nature of diamond 4.
 Device formation and the characterizations 5.
 Circuits and applications

 Satoshi Koizumi received doctor of engineering (electrical engineering and electronics) at Aoyama Gakuin University (Tokyo, Japan) and joined the diamond research group at National Institute for Materials Science (NIMS), Tsukuba in 1994.
 Presently, he works as a principal researcher at NIMS on the topics of semiconducting diamond growth and device applications.
 He established the n-type diamond (which does not exist in nature) growth technique and has succeeded in deep ultraviolet LED formation by diamond pn junctions for the first time.
 He has worked on CVD diamond research for more than 25 years and published more than 150 refereed journal papers with about 3000 citations.
 In 2014, he started a research project of diamond power electronics in the Strategic Innovation Program (SIP) Japan cabinet office.

 Principle Researcher, National Institute for Materials Science (NIMS), Japan